Smriti316/FutsalBooking/README.md

 ## About the Project

-The company (PlayZone Futsal, Baneshwor) was managing all bookings through phone calls and a physical register.
+The company (SGlory Futsal, Bhaktapur) was managing all bookings through phone calls and a physical register.
 This was causing problems like double bookings, no booking history, and difficulty for customers to check availability.

 My task was to build a simple online booking system to solve these problems.